redien/reuse-lang/README.md

 #### Linux/Unix

-Clone the repository and symlink `[reuse path]/reusec` to the appropriate directory in your PATH.
+Clone the repository and symlink `[repository path]/reusec` to the appropriate directory in your PATH.

 #### Windows